 - Help your child get ready to go to school.
 Your child's healthcare provider may help you create meal, play, and bedtime schedules.
 Your child will need to be able to follow a schedule before he or she can start school.
 You may also need to make sure your child can go to the bathroom on his or her own and wash his or her own hands.

 - Talk with your child.
-Have him tell you about his day.
-Ask him what he did during the day, or if he played with a friend.
-Ask what he enjoyed most about the day.
+Have him or her tell you about his or her day.
+Ask him or her what he or she did during the day, or if he or she played with a friend.
+Ask what he or she enjoyed most about the day.
 Have him or her tell you something he or she learned.

 - Help your child learn outside of school.
 Take him or her to places that will help him or her learn and discover.
 For example, a children's museum will allow him or her to touch and play with objects as he or she learns.
 Your child may be ready to have his or her own library card.
-Let him choose his own books to check out from the library.
+Let him or her choose his or her own books to check out from the library.
 Teach him or her to take care of the books and to return them when he or she is done.

 - Talk to your child's healthcare provider about bedwetting.
 Bedwetting may happen up to the age of 4 years in girls and 5 years in boys.
 Talk to your child's healthcare provider if you have any concerns about this.

 - Get a bicycle helmet for your child.
-Make sure your child always wears a helmet, even when he goes on short bicycle rides.
+Make sure your child always wears a helmet, even when he or she goes on short bicycle rides.
 He should also wear a helmet if he rides in a passenger seat on an adult bicycle.
 Make sure the helmet fits correctly.
 Do not buy a larger helmet for your child to grow into.
-Get one that fits him now.
+Get one that fits him or her now.
 Ask your child's healthcare provider for more information on bicycle helmets.